microsoft/InnerEye-DeepLearning/README.md

 that allows for on-premise medical image analysis that complies with data handling regulations.

-## Credits

-This toolbox arose out of the work of (Yao Quin)[http://cseweb.ucsd.edu/~yaq007/] on AutoFocus networks.
-It was improved by (Patricia Gillespie)[https://www.microsoft.com/en-us/research/people/t-pagill/] and (Guilherme Ilunga)[https://gilunga.github.io/], before being extended further to become the main workhorse for the whole InnerEye team across all our projects.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a